 Collections

-The Astronomy discipline uses 8" and 10" telescopes in labs and field courses.
+The Astronomy discipline uses a fanastic collection of modern 8 and 10 inch telescopes in the lab and field courses.
 The department also has one 12", one 14", and one 16" telescope.
 Housed in the department is a growing meteorite collection, including iron, stony iron, and stony meteorites.
-We are one of seven schools in the United States with an Amateur Radio for the International Space Station (ARISS) communication link to the International Space Station.

-The Geography and Meteorology disciplines have an extensive collection of maps, student globes, models, and other experimental equipment, along with a National Weather Service quality weather station.
+The Geography and Meteorology disciplines have an extensive collection of maps, models, and other experimental equipment, along with a National Weather Service quality weather station.

-The Geology discipline has an on-site seismograph recording earthquake waves from the area around Cloverdale, California.
-Extensive museum-quality rock and mineral collections are organized and maintained by SRJC's Geology Club.
-The department has a functioning thin section lab, including rock saws and polishing equipment.
+The Geology discipline has an on-site seismograph recording earthquake waves.
+Extensive museum-quality rock and mineral collections reflect incredibly generous donations oto the department of the decades.
+The department has a functioning thin-section lab, including rock saws and polishing equipment.

 Pepperwood Preserve